digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/connectivity.rst

 .. snippet:: participant_connectivity
     .. success:: val urls = Seq(sequencer1, sequencer2).map(_.config.publicApi.port).map(port => s"http://127.0.0.1:${port}")

-However, the url can also be entered as a string.
+However, the URL can also be entered as a string.
 A connection is then built using:

 .. snippet:: participant_connectivity
     .. success:: val sequencerConnectionWithoutHighAvailability = com.digitalasset.canton.sequencing.GrpcSequencerConnection.tryCreate(urls(0))